Backpacking in New Zealand

 Dunedin is the second largest city in South Island of New Zealand (which I did not know before coming into Dunedin!) and is the city in the Otago province region.
 In Maori language, the city is known as Otepoti.
 Archaeological evidence shows that the Maori people lived in Dunedin during 1250 and 1300 AD.

-• Flight – Dunedin airport connects with all major cities in New Zealand operated by Jetstar (budgeted airlines) and Air New Zealand.
+• By Air – Dunedin airport connects with all major cities in New Zealand operated by Jetstar (budgeted airlines) and Air New Zealand.
 The only international flight is from Brisbane which is operated by Virgin Australia.

 Dunedin has many accommodation options.
 Ranging from budgeted to luxury, there are plenty of them to choose from.
 You can consider staying in the city so every attraction is accessible.
 Some of the options to take note are Scenic Hotel Dunedin City, Woodlands Motels and Apartments, and The Victorian Hotel.